erykjj/linkture/README.md

 $ ./linkture.py -r "Joh 17:17; 2Ti 3:16, 17" --translate Chinese
 约翰福音 17:17; 提摩太后书 3:16, 17

+$ ./linkture.py -r "约翰福音 17:17; 提摩太后书 3:16, 17" --language Chinese --translate Dutch
+Johannes 17:17; 2 Timotheüs 3:16, 17

 $ ./linkture.py -r "{{Jean 17:17}}; 2 Timothée 3:16, 17" --language French --translate Spanish --standard
 Juan 17:17; 2 Tim.
 3:16, 17
 ```

 Of course, you can pass a whole text file to parse and process using the `-f in_file` flag, instead of `-r "references"`.
 And you can output to another text file (instead of the terminal) using `-o out_file`.

-Unless you use `-q`, you will see in the terminal any errors encountered while parsing, such as unknow book names or out-of-range values.
+Unless you use `-q`, you will see in the terminal any out-of-range errors encountered while parsing.
 Of course, these entries will not be processed, but they will not affect the rest of the operation:
 ```
 $ ./linkture.py -r "Mat 17:17; Paul 3:16, 17" --full -x
-** "Paul 3:16, 17" - UNKNOWN BOOK
 ['Matthew 17:17']
 ```